 The Ministry of Justice was consulted on the penalties proposed for operators of digital platforms in the gig and sharing economy and the proposed foreign trust disclosure penalty.
 They did not have any concerns with the proposals.

-In addition, a copy of the Bill was provided to the Ministry of Justice for New Zealand Bill of Rights Act 1990 vetting on 11 July 2022.
+In addition, a copy of the Bill was provided to the Ministry of Justice for New Zealand Bill of Rights Act 1990 vetting.

 Privacy issues